gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

   roles.
 So the DTLS Client will install the key derived using the EXPORTER_DTLS_IN_SCTP_TRAFFIC_CLIENT label as its write key for the traffic context, and use the EXPORTER_DTLS_IN_SCTP_TRAFFIC_SERVER as its traffic DTLS context read key.
-Correspondlingly the EXPORTER_DTLS_IN_SCTP_RESTART_CLIENT is used to export the key used by the endpoint that acted as DTLS Client as write key for the restart DTLS key context.
+Correspondingly the EXPORTER_DTLS_IN_SCTP_RESTART_CLIENT is used to export the key used by the endpoint that acted as DTLS Client as write key for the restart DTLS key context.
 And the EXPORTER_DTLS_IN_SCTP_RESTART_SERVER